ItsHarper/nushell.github.io/commands/docs/from_eml.md

 ## Flags

- -  `--preview-body, -b {int}`: How many bytes of the body to preview
+ -  `--preview-body, -b <int>`: How many bytes of the body to preview

 ## Input/output types: